JoelMichaelRutter/Alli_Cator-MS4/README.md

 through into their corresponding HTML data containers using template variable syntax ({{}}) and dot notation.
 An annotated example is provided below:
 ![view-complaint-list-expanded](readme-files/images/readme/14-view-complaint-template-2.png)
 ### **Accordion Data**
-Depending on the screen resolution, the header data to identify the complaint is rendered in display: block with column headers beside the data (mobile and portrait tablet view) or display: grid with the column headers displayed in a container (landscape/portrait tablet view, up through laptops and larger screens).
+Depending on the screen resolution, the header data to identify the complaint is rendered in display: block with column headers beside the data (mobile and portrait tablet view) or display: grid with the column headers displayed in a container above the accordion (landscape/portrait tablet view, up through laptops and larger screens).
 The data within corresponds to the fields within the Complaint model and is inserted via template variables:
 1. **Log number** – This is rendered for each complaint and is also inserted into the accordion IDs as they are unique.
 This prevents all accordions from collapsing and expanding at once, giving the user control over the information they see.
 It correlates to the log_number CharField on the Complaint data model.
 2. **Customer surname** – This is rendered from the customer_surname column in the complaint table.
 It correlates to the customer_surname CharField on the Complaint data model.